 - Leave cultural resources unimpaired.
 Do not disturb historic or archaeological areas and structures.
 This includes old pitons and early climber caches and 'trash'.

 - Preserve rocks and routes.
-Scarring, chiseling or gluing holds is not permitted in the park.
+Scarring, chiseling or gluing holds is illegal and not permitted in the park.

 - Route Sharing.
-Climbing routes and peaks are closed at times.
+Climbing routes and peaks are closed at times to protect sensitive wildlife.
 Ask about nesting closures for raptors and other wildlife closures at the Jenny Lake Ranger Station.

 BE CONSIDERATE OF OTHER VISITORS

 - Be Courteous.
 Let faster parties pass on climbing routes when safe to do so.

 - Get away from it all!
 Choose routes that are less popular to help alleviate overcrowding.
 Get an early start on climbs that are popular.